Snapchat: Federal Trade Commission

+Self-deletion of images

 In 2014, Snapchat settled a complaint made by the US Federal Trade Commission (FTC).
-The government agency alleged that the company had exaggerated to the public the degree to which mobile app images and photos could actually be made to disappear.
+The government agency alleged that the company had exaggerated to the public the degree to which mobile app images and photos could be made to self-delete.
 Under the terms of the agreement, Snapchat was not fined, but the app service agreed to have its claims and policies monitored by an independent party for a period of 20 years.
 The FTC concluded that Snapchat was prohibited from "misrepresenting the extent to which it maintains the privacy, security, or confidentiality of users' information."

 Following the agreement, Snapchat updated its privacy page to state that the company "can't guarantee that messages will be deleted within a specific timeframe."
-Even after Snapchat deletes message data from their servers, that same data may remain in backup for a certain period of time.
+Even after Snapchat deletes message data from their servers, that same data may remain in backup for a time.
 In a public blog post, the service warned that "If you've ever tried to recover lost data after accidentally deleting a drive or maybe watched an episode of CSI, you might know that with the right forensic tools, it's sometimes possible to retrieve data after it has been deleted."

+User and non-user data collection

-In September 2024, the FTC released a report summarizing 9 company responses (including from Snapchat) to orders made by the agency pursuant to Section 6(b) of the Federal Trade Commission Act of 1914 to provide information about user and non-user data collection (including of children and teenagers) and data use by the companies that found that the companies' user and non-user data practices put individuals vulnerable to identity theft, stalking, unlawful discrimination, emotional distress and mental health issues, social stigma, and reputational harm.
+In September 2024, the FTC released a report summarizing nine company responses (including from Snapchat) to orders made by the agency pursuant to Section 6(b) of the Federal Trade Commission Act of 1914 to provide information about user and non-user data collection (including of children and teenagers) and data use by the companies that found that the companies' user and non-user data practices put individuals vulnerable to identity theft, stalking, unlawful discrimination, emotional distress and mental health issues, social stigma, and reputational harm.